llSourcell/AI_For_Business_Curriculum/README.md

 # AI_For_Business_Curriculum
-This is the curriculum for the "AI for Business" Course By Siraj Raval on Youtube
+This is the curriculum for the "AI for Business" Course By Siraj Raval on Youtube.
+This course is in progress, I will update it as I go.

 ## Week 1 Healthcare
 - [Medical Imaging Classification](https://youtu.be/DCcmFXXAHf4)